Our STory

 COMMUNITY

 We’ve created a community where people can find others just like them, where they can be encouraged with Gospel truths, and where they can practice radical vulnerability.
 Not as a replacement for the local church, but as a supplement to it.
-In fact, the goal is to introduce people to next-level resources as well as the long-term, deep discipleship that only the local church and Gospel-centered recovery programs can fulfill.
+In fact, our goal is to point people to helpful programs and long-term, deep discipleship that only the local church and Gospel-centered recovery programs can fulfill.
+But we are a place where people can start.
+So every Sunday night at 7p CT, we host a free online meeting for anyone interested.
+No gimmicks, no commitment, just radical vulnerability with people just like you.
+Join here.

 RESOURCES

-We create quality resources for those who either don’t have access to gospel-centered recovery, or aren’t ready to go to a place that does.
-This includes high-quality video series, books, studies (both via our own platforms and through partners such as YouVersion and the Life Bible app), and physical downloads to equip people.
-Daily devotions available right now through theveritasdaily.com.
+We create quality, frontline resources for those who either don’t have access to Gospel-centered recovery, don’t know what it is, or aren’t ready to show up to a place where it is avaialable.
+These resources include high-quality video series, books, studies (both via our own platforms and through partners such as YouVersion and the Life Bible app), and physical downloads to equip people.
+Sign up for daily encouragement from our founder at theveritasdaily.com.

 RETREATS

 We believe that comfortability leads to vulnerability.
 That’s why we create spaces for people with like-minded struggles, strongholds, or messy sanctification stories to come together and encounter Christ.
-We focus on four topics: abiding in Christ, finding your true identity, practicing radical vulnerability, and learning what it means to be obedient to God.
+We take attendees through four key principles: abiding in Christ, finding your true identity, practicing radical vulnerability, and learning what it means to be obedient to God.
 Through quality accommodations, incredible food cooked by a private chef, and unplugging from technology and distractions, our participants encounter Christ in a fresh way and don’t leave the same.
+Interested in attending?
+Join the waitlist by sending us a note with a little info about yourself, your location, and why you want to join.

 EDUCATION

+We bring the message and hope of Gospel-centered recovery to anyone who is willing to listen.
 Too many people don’t understand what Gospel-centered recovery means, how radical God’s grace truly is, and why shooting for Jesus and not sobriety is the best goal.
-We bring that message to as many people as possible through conference speeches, keynotes, churches, recovery programs, trainings, and media appearances.
+We show up at conferences, churches, recovery meetings, treatment centers, and wherever else we can.
+Bring us to your city, church, program, or meeting by filling out this form.

 EQUIPPING & EMPOWERING